Fasi Zaka

 Fasi Zaka (فاسی زاکا; born 9 October) is a Pakistani political commentator, columnist, radio talk show host, and television anchor.

 Zaka attended Somerville College, Oxford as a Rhodes Scholar.
-He rose to prominence for his satirical views of the War on Terror and emergency rule, as host of News, Views & Confused on Aaj TV.
+He rose to prominence for his satirical views of the global war on terror and the 2007 emergency rule in Pakistan, as host of News, Views & Confused on Aaj TV.
 After featuring as a columnist for The News, Zaka began The Fasi Zaka Show on Radio1 FM91, which became one of the highest-rated radio shows in the country.
-He returned to television a decade later as co-host of primetime current affairs programme Do Raaye on Dawn News in 2017.
+He returned to television a decade later as co-host of the primetime current affairs programme Do Raaye on Dawn News in 2017.

 He was declared a Young Global Leader by the World Economic Forum and has been described as a "media polymath" and "shock jock".

 Early life

 Born to a Pakhtun family from Charsadda, Zaka received his elementary schooling in Peshawar, where he stayed until he acquired his bachelor's degree from Edwardes College in Peshawar and master's degree from the University of Peshawar.
 Zaka is also a University of Oxford postgraduate funded as a Rhodes Scholar in the session 2001–03 from Somerville College.